hashicorp-community/tf-helper/tfh/usr/share/doc/tfh/tfh.md

 * `-token TOKEN`

 Access token for Terraform Enterprise API requests.
-If unspecified, uses the ATLAS_TOKEN environment variable.
+Use of a `curlrc` file is encouraged to keep tokens out of environment variables and the process list.

+* `-curlrc FILEPATH`

+Curl configuration file providing an access token for Terraform Enterprise API requests.
+This file can be managed using the `tfh curl-config` command.

 * `-hostname HOSTNAME=app.terraform.io`